Cashew Fruit from Goa & Konkan

 The leathered leaves are spirally organized and elliptical.

-The recurvate fruit that isn't a real nut is formed as sort of a massive thick bean and might reach over a pair of 0.5 cm (1 inch) long.
+The recurvate fruit that isn't a natural nut is formed as a massive thick bean and might reach over a pair of 0.5 cm (1 inch) long.

-It seems like one among its ends has been forcibly ruined into a pear-shaped swollen stem (hypocarp), known as the cashew apple.
+One of its ends has been forcibly ruined into the cashew apple, a pear-shaped swollen stem (hypocarp).

-The cashew apple, an adjunct fruit (e.g., not a real fruit), is about three times as massive because the true fruit is chromatic or yellow.
+The cashew apple, an adjunct fruit (e.g., not a natural fruit), is about three times as massive because the actual fruit is chromatic or yellow.

 Verity fruit has two walls or shells.